rg-532/turing-io/NOTES.md

 # Notes

 ## Future Ideas
+### `Typing` Migration
+Simply remove most deprecated `typing` imports (List, Dict etc.) and replace them with modern counterparts.

+### `Pydantic` Migration
+This idea is two-fold:
+1. Replace usage of `EmptySchema` with Pydantic implementations.
+   Note that this means no more extra attributes (But I don't care too much anyway).
+2. Use `Pydantic` to verify content of read JSON (non-golden) files.
+   This is opposed to validating with my own function `_validate_metadata` which is ugly.

+Of course, it is important to verify that Pydantic fits well to my needs and check how to repair the current golden files to work with the new classes.

 ### File Traceability
 A suggestion I have received was to include the input files which caused generation of output files as metadata, so source files could be traced.
 The issue here is that some output files may be tied